 Java is a widely used software language.
-In some areas, like in financial sector, most of the applications are created in Java.
+In some areas, like in the financial sector, most of the applications are created in Java.
 It is possible that your software uses libraries that are available only in Java.
 In this case, it is probably the best solution to stay with Java while going serverless.

 - Existing code (team)

 If you have software written in Java and a team that develops and supports it, then introducing another language could not be optimal.
 It’s easier to have everything in Java.
 You can reuse existing code.
-Same developers could work easily with both existing and new serverless solution.
+Same developers could work easily with both existing and new serverless solutions.
 Switching to serverless is usually not easy for the team.
 Its members need to learn new approaches and tools.
-It is not a problem in a big company like Future Processing, where each team or team member could rely on support of experienced technical advisors.
+It is not a problem in a big company like Future Processing, where each team or team member could rely on the support of experienced technical advisors.
 But, still, it is a challenge and there is no need to make it even harder by introducing a new programming language.

 - Partial solutions

 Migrations to the serverless approach could be done in small steps.
 It is not an ‘all or nothing’ decision.
-Containerised applications could work well along with a function dedicated to handle certain events (sending emails, auditing changes, purging data, doing some background tasks etc.).
+Containerised applications could work well along with a function dedicated to handling certain events (sending emails, auditing changes, purging data, doing some background tasks etc.).

 - GraalVM and the future

-Today, it is possible to use GraalVM to transform Java bytecode into native executable that could then be executed as a function in the cloud.
+Today, it is possible to use GraalVM to transform Java bytecode into a native executable that could then be executed as a function in the cloud.
 The main benefit of this approach is a noticeable reduction of cold start time and memory footprint.
 Although this concept seems to be simple in theory, it’s quite cumbersome in practice.
 Nevertheless, GraalVM is a tool that could make Java serverless solutions much more performant in the future.

 Good decisions and good software